 - Immune system modifying medicines.
 These medicines are used to keep your immune system from attacking the glomeruli.

 - Cholesterol-lowering medicines.
 These may be prescribed if your triglyceride and cholesterol levels are high.

 - Anticoagulants.
 These are blood-thinning medicines and may be prescribed if blood clots develop.

 - Antibiotics or antiviral medicines.
 These are used to treat the underlying infectious cause.

-Diet.
+- Diet.
 A special diet can help delay the need for dialysis and to get rid of extra fluid and toxins that build up.
-Don't consume salt to prevent more swelling.
+To prevent more swelling, don't eat salt.
 Also stay away from fats and cholesterol.
 Be sure to eat lean protein.